The Czar Bomb

 As he sat in his chair decades later, he still shuddered at the recollection.
 A voice brought him out of his reverie.

 “You are the man in the newspaper article?”
 The questioner was a wiry man with a thin face in a hooded jacket, wearing a canvas knapsack.
 The man smiled, but his smile was as frightening as if he had pointed a gun at Fischer.
-And his eyes were dead, like those of a snake he had once seen at the zoo.
+And his eyes were dead, like those of a snake Fischer had once seen at the zoo.

 “Uh. . .
 I don’t want to talk about it,” said Fischer, putting down his teacup.
 As the man loomed over him, the wolfish smile still on his face, Fischer took up his walker, beginning the arduous process of pulling himself up.
-He had to escape this man.
+He had to escape this man!

 “But it was fascinating that you worked for the Stasi. . . ,” said the man. “. . . that you helped them with construction.
 Could I ask you more about it?
 About your records?”